 - Select a deployment type.

-- Select the persistence type for the desktop pools, linked clone or full clone.
+- Select the desktop type for the domain.

 - Select the type of desktop access that you want the VDI environment to support.

 Option Description Corporate Network This choice provides access to the virtual desktops from within the customer's network only.
 Connect from Anywhere This choice provides access to the virtual desktops from both within the customer's network and from the Internet.